 Our program doesn't require you to come to our campus at any time--though we'd be delighted to meet you.
 As an online curriculum, there are no required synchronous times.
 In other words, there are deadlines by which you should have done the readings, contributed to online discussions, or posted assignments--but otherwise you can do it all on your own time.

-That said, we try to schedule some synchronous times when everyone can video- or text-chat using Adobe Connect or a similar program, though these are optional.
+That said, we try to schedule some synchronous times when everyone can video- or text-chat using Google Hangouts or a similar free program, though these are optional.
 And of course we'd be delighted to meet you on the Orono campus anytime!

 Do I have to take courses in sequence?